Analysis: Mariners roster is taking shape, and the starting rotation seems set

 There’s myriad arms competing for the other three spots.
 Gerber has been solid this spring and deserves to make the team.
 Ramirez can be optioned, so he isn’t a lock to make the team and he’s only made one appearance this spring.

 “For me, I want to take the best eight pitchers we have that fill a role or need in how we put our bullpen together,” Servais said.
 “I say all that, but you want to have flexible pieces, so if you need to option a guy out when you put a bullpen together.
 You do need guys that can go multiple innings, you need guys who can go back-to-back days.
 All those things work together.
-I can’t have eight guys down there that can only go one inning a piece.
+I can’t have eight guys down there that can only go one inning apiece.
 You do have to be open to different ways of putting it together.”

 Servais doesn’t think having a long reliever in the bullpen is necessary.
 So Margevicius might not be a candidate for the bullpen though he was in the opening-day bullpen in 2020.